 You select this item if you want to save the conditions and parameters of the final or any intermediate state of the process in a file of the special structure.
 The name of this file has to be specified in the special window.
-The name must be without extension (standard extension for such files ".ddt" for program EARTH (or ".dd3" for program EARTH-3) will be added automatically).
-If the name is illegal the corresponding message is imaged.
+The name must be without extension (the standard extension for such files ".ddt" will be added automatically).
+If the name is illegal, the corresponding message is imaged.
 If a file with the name specified already exists then the request for overwriting is screened and the data are saved only after the confirmation.
 Pressing <ESC> means that this file will not be created.
 It should be noted that file for output data includes also the information on the block structure geometry and all numerical parameters of the process for data consistency.